Hetrafi/hetracoin-sui/README.md

 - **LiquidityPool:** Decentralized token exchange functionality
 - **Proposal:** On-chain governance voting mechanism

+## Essential Modules for Token Listing

+For token listing purposes, only a subset of modules is initially required:

+- **HetraCoin:** Essential for the token itself and admin management
+- **Governance:** Required for token administration, minting and burning
+- **Treasury:** For secure fund management

+The remaining modules (Staking, Proposal, Escrow, LiquidityPool, Hetrafi) will be deployed later as the platform develops.
+This phased approach allows for focused security auditing on the core token functionality first.

 ## Security Features

 HetraCoin implements multiple layers of security: